 Shoreline Pile Driving custom builds residential docks and commercial marinas on Okanagan Lake.
 The company hand selects all materials used in the construction process, contributing greatly to superior quality and product durability.
-These materials include, select grade Coastal Douglas Fir decking, composite decking, concrete panels, light penetrating panels, and Douglas Fir or steel pilings.
+These materials include, select grade Coastal Douglas Fir decking, composite decking, aluminum structural framing, concrete panels, light penetrating panels, and Douglas Fir or steel pilings.
 Shoreline Pile Driving manufactures its own single mast boatlifts and 4 post hydraulic lifts accommodating boats up to 40,000 lb.
 The company also imports a variety of boatlifts from the United States, including Shore Station, IMM and Quality Boatlifts.
 In 2014, Shoreline Pile Driving has been honored the position as the sole distributor of Shore Station Hydraulic boatlifts in British Columbia

 When you grow up on the beautiful shores of Okanagan Lake, it’s natural to want to stay close to home.

 Bob Jones, founder of Shoreline Pile Driving, spent his youth essentially living on the water and not much has changed as his company Shoreline Pile Driving has grown into one of the largest in the Okanagan.